huangjien/author-studio/README.md

   "selected_language": "en"
 }
 ```

+Language consistency:
+- For a given session_id, the language selected on the first turn (or an explicit `workflow.system_message`) is reused on subsequent turns.
+- Mid-session `Accept-Language` values will not override the session’s language.
+The adapter returns `session_selected_language` and the route uses it to update session history and response metadata.

 Provider keys:
 - Set `OPENAI_API_KEY` (or other providers as supported by your agents) in the environment when not using mock mode.